Help Translate TurboWarp

 We're looking for people to help translate TurboWarp into languages other than English.
 If that interests you, read on.

-Requests to join the translation team are currently on hold
+Requests to join are on hold and will be ignored

 We would rather have no translations than bad translations.